Karen Chhour: Youth justice

 In early March 2024 Chhour announced that Government would be launching a pilot military-style academy for serious youth offenders in mid 2024.
-The pilot boot camp would be run by Oranga Tamariki and have a rehabilitative and trauma-informed care approach as well as a military component.
+The boot camp pilot would be run by Oranga Tamariki and have a rehabilitative and trauma-informed care approach as well as a military component.
 The Government's boot camp programme was criticised by Green Party co-leader Marama Davidson, Te Pāti Māori co-leader Rawiri Waititi, IHC director of advocacy Tania Thomas, Professor Joanna Kidman, Auckland youth development worker Aaron Hendry and human rights law firm Cooper Legal, who argued that boot camps did not address the causes of crime and would have an adverse impact on disadvantaged children and young people, particularly Māori and the intellectually disabled.
 In response to criticism, Chhour argued that boot camps were needed to show young offenders "there were consequences for their actions but they could benefit from a chance to turn their lives around."
 Retail NZ issued a statement expressing cautious support in light of high retail crime in New Zealand.

 On 23 June 2024, Chhour confirmed that the Government was working to introduce a Youth Serious Offender (YSO) declaration as part of its goal of reducing serious youth reoffending by 15 percent.
 The YSO declaration would give Police and youth courts greater powers including sending serious youth offenders to a military-style academy, expanded use of electronic and judicial monitoring and allowing Police to arrest youth offenders for not complying with bail conditions and other court orders.
 Young persons that would be covered under the Youth Serious Offender category include those aged between 14 and 17 years at the time of their offending, have had two serious offenses punishable by a ten-year prison sentence proven in court, and have been assessed as likely to reoffend or have failed to respond to intervention programs.

-On 20 July 2024, Chhour and Acting Prime Minister David Seymour unveiled the Government's "Military-Style Academy Pilot" for youth offenders to the media, who were given a tour of its facilities.
+On 20 July 2024, Chhour and Acting Prime Minister David Seymour unveiled the Government's boot camp pilot to the media, who were given a tour of its facilities.

 On 22 November 2024, Chhour announced the creation of a new Child Protection Investigation Unit, staffed by independent experts, to investigate cases of harm in state care.
-Janis Adair, the Chief Inspector of New Zealand's prisons, was appointed as the leader of the unit.
+Janis Adair, the Chief Inspector of New Zealand's prisons, was appointed to initially lead the unit.
 In response, the New Zealand Police expressed concern that the new investigation unit could reduce their independence while Chief Children's Commissioner Claire Achmad expressed hope that the unit could ensure better safety for children and young people in the care of Oranga Tamariki.